veera-dao/veera-core-crx-packager/README.md

-# Veera Core CRX Packager
+# Brave Core CRX Packager

-The CRX Packager creates and packages CRX files for the components and extensions included with the Veera browser.
+The CRX Packager creates and packages CRX files for the components and extensions included with the Brave browser.

 ## Development

 When developing a new component extension, you must generate a new unique extension ID and public/private key pair.
 You can do that by

 1. Generating a new keypair with `openssl genrsa 2048 | openssl pkcs8 -topk8 -nocrypt -out key.pem`
-2. Storing the new PEM in 1Password for Teams, follow instructions on this [link](https://github.com/veera-dao/veera-devops/blob/main/crx/README.md) to upload files to 1Password
+2. Storing the new PEM in 1Password for Teams
 3. Generating the public key for the `manifest.json` with `openssl rsa -in key.pem -pubout -outform DER | openssl base64 -A`
 4. Generating the component ID with `openssl rsa -in key.pem -pubout -outform DER | shasum -a 256 | head -c32 | tr 0-9a-f a-p`
-5. Updating https://github.com/veera/adblock-resources/blob/master/filter_lists/regional.json with the right component_id and base64_public_key (if this is for AdBlock)
+5. Updating https://github.com/brave/adblock-resources/blob/master/filter_lists/regional.json with the right component_id and base64_public_key (if this is for AdBlock)
 5. Updating the CRX packager to use the new PEM

 ## Cloning and Installation